Housing Affordabilty: Renters and Owners

 Renters were less likely than homeowners to have affordable housing costs.

-Between 2017 and 2021, about 2 in 3 King County households (65.1%), including renters, owners with mortgages, and owners without mortgages, paid less than 30% of their income for housing costs and were therefore considered to have affordable housing costs.
-Fewer renters (52.2%) compared to owners with mortgages (71.2%) had affordable housing costs.
-Households that pay a high percentage of their income for housing have less money for other necessities including food
+Between 2018 and 2022, about 2 in 3 King County households (65.0%), including renters, owners with mortgages, and owners without mortgages, paid less than 30% of their income for housing costs and were therefore considered to have affordable housing costs.
+Fewer renters (52.0%) compared to owners with mortgages (71.5%) had affordable housing costs.
+Households that pay a high percentage of their income for housing have less money for other necessities including food.

-• Trends: Overall, the rate of households in King County with affordable housing costs was higher in 2021 (64.6%) compared to 2012 (61.2%).
-Over this same time period, the proportion of mortgage holders who had affordable housing increased even more, from 63.1% to 71.4%.
+Trends: The rate of households in King County with affordable housing costs was did not change much between 2013 (62.7%) and 2022 (64.2%).
+Over this same time period, the proportion of mortgage holders who had affordable housing increased from 65.2% to 72.3%.
 However, it did not grow for renters.

-• Race and ethnicity: Black/African American (44.8%) and Hispanic/Latino (58.5%) headed households were all less likely to have affordable housing costs than the King County average.
+Race and ethnicity: Black/African American (46.1%), Hispanic/Latino (58.3%), and multiple race (60.7%) headed households were all less likely to have affordable housing costs than the King County average.

-• Age: Households headed by people 18-24 years old (36.3%) were less likely to have affordable housing costs compared to households headed by other age groups, including those 75+ years of age.
-However, those headed by people age 75 and older were also less likely to have affordable housing costs than King County average.
+Age: Households headed by people 18-24 years old (35.8%) were less likely to have affordable housing costs compared to households headed by all other age groups.
+However, those headed by people ages 65 and older were also less likely to have affordable housing costs than King County average.

-• Income and poverty: Households with higher incomes were most likely to have affordable housing costs.
-Nearly all (96.6%) households with annual incomes of $150,000 or more had affordable housing costs, compared to only 12.8% of households earning less than $20,000 per year.
+Income and poverty: Households with higher incomes were most likely to have affordable housing costs.
+Nearly all (96.1%) households earning $150,000 or more annually had affordable housing costs, compared to only 12.7% of households earning less than $20,000 per year.
 Similarly, households experiencing poverty were least likely to have affordable housing costs.
-Less than 1 in 6 households earning less than 100% of the federal poverty level (14.6%) and about 1 in 5 households at 100-199% of poverty level (20.8%) had affordable housing costs.
-In comparison, most households with incomes 400%+ of the federal poverty level (87.0%) had affordable housing costs.
+Less than 1 in 6 households earning less than 100% of the federal poverty level (15.1%) and about 1 in 5 households at 100-199% of poverty level (20.5%) had affordable housing costs.
+In contrast, most households earning 400% or more of the federal poverty level (86.7%) had affordable housing costs.

 Notes & Sources